dmggh/jwst/docs/new_developer.rst

 3. crds.certify

 The certify program is used to check reference files and rules files.
-For HST reference checks are based on .tpn constraint fies.
+For HST reference checks are based on .tpn constraint files.
+Rules checks are based on _ld.tpn files.
 For JWST the certifier attempts to leverage appropriate data model schema to augment file checking.
 CRDS also has capabilities for writing .tpn files for JWST which can futher augment any schema checks, potentially with more targeted and stringent checks.
-In addition crds.certify can be augmented with table row checks which detect duplicated rows within a single table or deleted rows between two different
+In addition crds.certify can be augmented with table row checks which detect duplicated rows within a single table or deleted rows between two different versions of a table.  crds.certify is also augmented by a Parsley mapping grammar used to detect duplicate lines as well as other grammatical errors in CRDS mappings.

+table row checks are driven by a project specific row_keys.dat file which defines the columns which can effectively be used to define unique rows or "pseudo modes".
+The idea is that some columns characterize the data, and some columns *are* the data.
+Checking which modes are accidentally duplicated or deleted doesn't revolve around actual coeffecient values, just the "mode" parameters which define a row as for a particular mode.
+There are several different row lookup algorithms but CRDS certifies tables using this single minimal model.
+Not all tables are checked,  that hinges on being able to characterize rows as "unique under these column values" and making an appropriate entry in row_keys.dat for that instrument and type.
+Not all tables work within this model, roughly 50% of HST tables are covered.
+No JWST tables are covered yet.

 3. crds.list

 Is used to report on CRDS configurations, list out available or cached reference and rules and their cache paths.
 It is a swiss army knife of minor informational functions some of which satisfy formal requirements.
+This is also commonly used for end user and pipeline debug to dump the CRDS configuration.

 4. crds.diff